 There's more bees than the tiny scarlet flowers that are covering the shrub.
 These blossoms, along with liquorice leaves, native Davidson plum jam, and beer cream can be found accompanying Attica's signatureWallaby Blood Pudding Pikelets.

 I'm standing in Shewry's impressive kitchen garden at the historic Rippon Lea Estate, which is leased from the National Trust.
-It's a combination of four plots over a 1500 square meter area of dirt, seedlings, manure, earthworms, sunlight, and rustling trees.
-This remarkable garden is just a few minutes walking distance from the dim lighting, white tablecloths, lengthy wait lists, and 21-course tasting menu at Shewry's establishment, one of the world's best restaurants.
+It's a combination of four plots over a 1,500 square-metre area of dirt, seedlings, manure, earthworms, sunlight, and rustling trees.
+This remarkable garden is just a few minutes walk from the dim lighting, white tablecloths, lengthy wait lists, and 21-course tasting menu at Shewry's establishment, widely regarded as one of the world's best restaurants.

 Behind the green corrugated iron gate—with its titillating peephole that reveals parts of the garden—lies an Alice-through-the-looking-glass-style checkerboard landscape of timber packing crates which are overflowing with holly flax, Lebanese watercress, chervil, lovage, and mint varieties such as chocolate and grapefruit mint.
 The crates are second-hand, inherited from the property's orchard, and filled with excess soil that was donated by a local nursery.

 "I've never felt richer than when I feasted on the scraps of society," Shewry told the audience at the 2011 MAD Symposium.
 "The things no one cares for.
 The weeds that grow along the train lines in a city, whether it's an oil drum, or the oranges from your neighbour's tree falling into your yard.
 It's good to make use of these things."